 Kanna took the words for their surface meaning at first, and when they passed some broken-down shacks, she half-expected the bureaucrat to take her inside.

 They kept moving.
 They crossed dirty streets and stepped over litter in front of houses with rusted roofs.
-Kanna tried to keep her bare feet from grazing broken glass, tried to keep the overgrown vines near the road from pricking her ankles.
+Kanna tried her best to avoid stepping on broken glass with her bare feet or letting the prickly weeds near the roadside entangle themselves around her ankles.

-As they carried on, though, the streets grew cleaner.
+But as they carried on, the streets grew cleaner.
 They walked over bridges that spanned across the fountains of small public gardens.
 The shrubs all around were thornless and well-trimmed, covered in tiny buds that were ready to burst in anticipation of the coming spring.
-For a long time, Lila seemed to guide her where there were few people, and so they were able to avoid the stares at first, but eventually—as the gardens grew more elaborate and numerous, and seemed to flow into privately fenced yards—the number of people who paused to watch her also seemed to grow.
+For a long time, Lila seemed to guide her where there were few people, and so they were able to avoid the stares at first, but eventually—as the elaborate gardens grew more numerous and seemed to flow into privately fenced yards—the number of people who paused to watch her also seemed to grow.

 “This…is your home?”
 Kanna asked, stupefied.
 It wasn’t as big as the others she could see surrounding it, and it lacked some of the ornamentation, but the blocks of stone that made it up had been carved into perfectly smooth planes that shined in the afternoon light.
 The front garden—decorated with many different plants—ended at a thick stone barrier that flanked both sides of the house.
 This fence was so tall that she could barely see the tips of evergreen trees peaking out from the enclosed backyard.
 It appeared to have no gate at all, to be shut out from the rest of the world.

 Kanna knew it all had to be expensive, even taking into account how her foreign eyes could bias her.
 She blurted out, “Why on Earth does your wife refuse to live here?”

 “Oh, she’s just stubborn.”